 - Send a copy (in one PDF file) of the signed and completed Learning Agreement to firstname.lastname@example.org at least two weeks before the start of your Erasmus+ period.

-- The grant will be transferred to your bank account approximately 1 - 2 weeks before the start date of your period abroad.
+- The grant will be transferred to your bank account 1 - 2 weeks, at the latest, before the start date of your period abroad.
 Please note that whether or not the grant will be paid out depends on the colour of your destination.

 - Make sure to download the Erasmus+ checklist of all procedures to be taken care of before, during and after your stay abroad.

 - If you cannot submit a required document before the relevant deadline, due to circumstances beyond your control, notify the Scholarships Team as soon as possible and at least before the deadline in question.

 If you use an environmentally friendly, sustainable means of transport for your journey to and from your host country, you may be entitled to a 'Green travel' top-up payment.
 By sustainable is meant travel by train, bus or carpooling.

 - You can receive a one-off contribution of € 50.